 The trail itself starts out relatively flat with a few short ups as you meander your way through this scenic canyon.
 You’ll want your camera out for the entire hike as you pass through the red rock canyon filled with all sorts of cacti and Juniper.

-At around 3/4 of a mile from the Devil’s Bridge trailhead (not the parking lot) you’ll have the option to go left where you can visit the base of the arch and gaze up at this mighty beast.
+At around 3/4 of a mile from the Devil’s Bridge trailhead (not the parking

 If you stay right you will begin your journey up to the arch itself.
 From here the hike gets a bit narrow and steeper.

+This is where Devil’s Bridge Hike really gets fun.
 As the trail steepens the path becomes more ledgy and rocky and tight in some places where you may need to yield to fellow hikers.
 There are plenty of places to catch your breath as well as some great viewpoints to grab a quick bite.

-Just don’t jump on the arch as it could fail.
-I’m only kidding folks!
-Get out on this thing and leave the camera with a fellow hiker for an epic photo opportunity.
+Congrats you made it!
+Now get out on this thing and leave the camera with a fellow hiker for an epic photo opportunity.
 Standing on an arch is a bucket list must.